Luis Astorquia

-Luis Wenceslao Astorquia Landabaso (4 October 1883 - 28 March 1963) was a Spanish footballer who played as a goalkeeper for Athletic Club.
+Luis Wenceslao Astorquia Landabaso (4 October 1883 – 28 March 1967) was a Spanish footballer who played as a goalkeeper for Athletic Bilbao.
 His older brother, Juan Astorquia, was the fundamental head behind the foundation of Athletic in 1898.

 Biography

-Born in Bilbao, he studied in England as a child, where he developed a deep interest in football.
+Born in Bilbao, Astorquia studied in England as a child, where he developed a deep interest in football.
 He also studied and played football in Mittweida, Germany, where he stood out as an outstanding goalkeeper.
-His older brother was a founding member of Athletic Club in 1898, but the club was not officially established until 5 September 1901, in the infamous meeting held in the Café García, in which Luis was one of the 33 socios (co-founders) of the club.
+His older brother was a founding member of Athletic Bilbao in 1898, but the club was not officially established until 5 September 1901, in the infamous meeting held in the Café García, in which Luis was one of the 33 socios (co-founders) of the club.

 While his brother was a member of the first great team in the history of Athletic which won the 1902 Copa de la Coronación and the 1903 Copa del Rey, Luis was a member of the second great team which won two back-to-back Copa del Rey titles in 1910, 1911.
 He was the starting goalkeeper in both finals, keeping a clean sheet on the former in a 1–0 win over Vasconia.
-In his time at Athletic, he played five competitive matches, in which he conceded just two goals.
+In his time at Athletic, he played five competitive matches, in which he conceded two goals.